lurchmath/nine-to-five/plan.md

 # What should I be able to do?

- * If the script can't be loaded, then the `error` event should be called with a `SyntaxError` object.
-(Listen for `error` events with an error parameter, for if the worker throws an uncaught exception.)
  * Prepare to prepend custom code to any worker script as follows.
 Create a file containing the custom code (for now just define a global test variable).
    Load this file syncrhonously at module launch.
 When the user provides a